1-Mile Swim

 Workout Rules

-To be considered for the podium and cash prizes, all competitors in 1-Mile Swim Open events must adhere to the following rules and complete the workout within the 1-hour time cap.
+To be considered for the podium and cash prizes, all competitors in the 1-Mile Swim 2025 Open must adhere to the following rules and complete the workout within the one-hour time cap.

 • The clock starts once the athlete dives into the pool or pushes off the wall.